mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 steamroller.
 There is, in the final analysis, no one way to succeed in a good Traveller adventure.
 A team that plays to its strengths will ultimately be successful.
-The ‘Freelance’ style of game can take characters anywhere in the Marches.
+The 'Freelance' style of game can take characters anywhere in the Marches.
 They might spend time on the frontier surveying prospective colonies, search for lost starships further into the Imperium and end up at the sector capital involved in a complex